 Aimed at people who are interested in OER as a movement and are wanting to investigate how best to encourage the growth of local, national and regional communities of practice.
 These would include policy makers, education support staff and researchers.
 Topics here focus on changing patterns of use, identifying exemplary OER initiatives, developments in open licensing, and adoption rates for African academics and institutions.

-Selecting a Track or Specific Topic
+Track or Specific Topic